-Your child will bring letters home with them when necessary.
-Letters include information about open events, school trips, assemblies, medical updates and PTA events, for example.
-There is a regular newsletter sent monthly, which gives updates on important issues and outlines forthcoming events.
-Letters and Newsletters are also usually available on the school website.
+Your child will bring letters home with them when a reply from a parent is required..
+All other letters including information about open events, school trips, assemblies, medical updates and PTA events, for example will be sent to you by email.
+There is a regular newsletter sent by email monthly, which gives updates on important issues and outlines forthcoming events, as well as celebrating events and achievements in school.
+All letters and Newsletters are available on the school website.

 Staff are always happy to speak to you if you have any concerns.
 Obviously first thing in the morning is a busy time, however if it's urgent then a quick ‘could I have a word?’ is fine.
 If you'd like more time and privacy, then we'd prefer you to liaise with the school office and arrange a mutually convenient time.
 This works both ways, so if the teacher needs to speak to you he/she will either catch you at school drop off/pick up or call you at home.

-A phone call to school by 9.30 in the morning and a note on the child’s return is all that is needed.
+A phone call to school by 9.30 in the morning, each day of absence, and a note on the child’s return is all that is needed.
+Parents are able to leave a message on the school's absence line, which is accessed by calling the main number, 01635 253364.
+If you do not have access to a telephone, you may also email the school at firstname.lastname@example.org.
 Should your child have a prolonged absence from school, please do contact the teacher to arrange for work to be sent home.

 First Aid will be administered as necessary by appropriately trained staff.
-We give children a 'bump letter' when they have had a bump to the head, either when it's witnessed by a teacher or when they tell us about it.
+Currently, all staff are First Aid trained.
+We give children a 'bump letter' and a sticker when they have had a bump to the head, either when it's witnessed by a member of staff or when they tell us about it.
 If we feel your child requires medical attention outside of what can be managed within school we will call you or your child's emergency contact.

 The website is the most current place to obtain the latest news, dates and key information.

-You can either provide your child with a packed lunch or they can have a meal cooked by Mrs. O’Brien and her team in the school kitchen.
+You can either provide your child with a packed lunch or they can have a meal cooked by Mrs. Kirsty O’Brien and her team in the school kitchen.
+They also have the option of a picnic lunch in the spring/ summer or a jacket potato in the autumn/winter.
 Our meals are provided by HC3s; the Hampshire schools’ catering company.
 Children are given a choice of two main courses (one vegetarian) each day and meals are ordered in the morning.
 Click here to see the current menu.
 The meals exceed Government nutritional standards and use organic and locally-sourced produce where possible.
-School meals currently cost £2.10 per day.
+School meals currently cost £2.15 per day.

 If you think that you may be eligible for free school meals, please go online and register.
 It is helpful if you complete the registration even if you do not think that your child will require a school lunch, as registering will enable the school to receive a Pupil Premium payment which helps us to further support the children.
 If you have previously registered your eligibility with us but have not registered online, we would be grateful if you would now do so, as it helps us to keep your information up to date automatically.

-Children are permitted to bring a healthy snack or purchase a snack from the school kitchen at breaktime.
-Please do NOT provide the following items: nuts, chocolate, sweets, glass bottles or containers and fizzy drinks (water is preferred).
+Children are permitted to bring a healthy snack (fruit, milk) or purchase a snack from the school kitchen at breaktime.
+Please do NOT provide the following items: nuts, chocolate, sweets, crisps, glass bottles or containers and fizzy drinks (water is preferred).

 We have six classes that are organised into three Lower School Classes and three Upper School classes.
 Lower School classes are mixed Year 3 and 4 children and Upper School are mixed Year 5 and 6 children.